 Finding out you have a lemon is never a pleasant surprise – regardless of whether you financed it or paid for it upfront.
 The most important thing to keep in mind is you are not alone.

-The manufacturer will do just about everything to get out of compensating you for the defective vehicle – this is to preserve both their pocketbook AND global reputation.
+The manufacturer will do just about everything to get out of a California lemon law buyback.
+This is to preserve both their pocketbook AND global reputation.

-The best thing you can do is seek out a professional lemon law attorney to manage your claim and fight for full compensation.
+The best thing you can do is seek out a professional lemon law attorney to manage your claim and fight for full California lemon law buyback.
 At Cline APC, our experienced California lemon law lawyers have fought cases with just about every automaker.

 We make it a point to educate clients on the basics of lemon law, how their situation factors in, and the path to earning justice.
 Our goal is to resolve your case as fast as possible.